He loves me. He loves me not.

 6. Make Plans

-Surprises and unexpected situations are at the top of the avoidant’s hate list.
+Avoidant individuals hate surprises and unexpected situations and are at the top of the avoidant’s hate list, this might push them away.

 Try the opposite.
-Plan in advance, and tell him about it.
+Plan, and tell him about it.

 That makes it worth the wait.